-Figure 3: Temperature dependence of the spin relaxation rate for the DP mechanism, BAP mechanism and the total value in bulk GaAs.
+Figure 4.2.1: Temperature dependence of the spin relaxation rate for the DP mechanism, BAP mechanism and the total value in bulk GaAs.

-Recent Measurements
+Recent Measurements with GaAs NEA Photocathodes

 Bulk GaAs Polarization Study - Temperature and Zn dopant dependence

 In a recent work [ref], three bulk GaAs photocathodes, each with 100 surface cleave plane but with dopant densities spanning roughly 1.5 orders of magnitude, were activated at room temperature and evaluated using a retarding field Mott-polarimeter apparatus [ref].
 Photocathode QE and ESP were measured as a function of illumination wavelength, first at room temperature and then with a sample holder filled with dry ice (195 K) and LN2 (77 K).
 The QE and ESP spectral scans presented in Figure 4 exhibit the typical shape for bulk GaAs, namely ESP increases while QE decreases as the energy (wavelength) of the illumination light is decreased (increased), with the highest polarization obtained when the energy of the light is equal to the semiconductor bandgap ensuring that only electrons from the P3/2 ground state are excited to the conduction band.
 More interesting is the effect of dopant density on QE and ESP.
 Higher dopant concentrations serve to increase band bending, which lowers the surface work function, which increases the electron escape probability and leads to higher QE, however at the expense of polarization.
 For the commonly used dopant density of 1019 cm-3, photocathode QE at room temperature reached ~ 6.9% but provided a maximum ESP of only ~ 30%.
 Polarization increased to ~ 41% for the low-doped sample but provided QE of only ~ 1.5%.
 This behavior is consistent with predictions of the BAP mechanism that describes the spin relaxation rate proportional to the dopant concentration.
 Higher dopant concentration leads to greater spin relaxation rate, and thus lower ESP.